Medicare

 Special Considerations

-Master Beneficiary Summary File (MBSF) Base A/B/C/D V2
+Master Beneficiary Summary File Base A/B/C/D V2

-The MBSF base segment includes beneficiary enrollment information, (A/B/C/D).
+The Master Beneficiary Summary File (MBSF) Base A/B/C/D V2 file includes beneficiary enrollment information, (A/B/C/D).
 Medicare Advantage (Part C) and the Prescription Drug Program (Part D) plan enrollment information is included.

 What does this file include? (variable highlights)